joshrp/moonlight-docs/Setup-Guide.md

 Devices running iOS/tvOS 12 or earlier are limited to MFi controllers.
 We recommend the "extended layout" controllers which have most buttons present on a typical Xbox controller.
 Notably lacking on most MFi controllers are the L3 and R3 buttons and the Select button.
 When using the Auto setting for on-screen controls on iOS, an overlay will be displayed containing the buttons that your physical controller is missing.

+You can use the Apple TV remote as a touchpad to move the mouse cursor and click.

 To disconnect from your PC while streaming on iOS, swipe from the left edge of the screen.
 To disconnect on tvOS, double-tap the Menu button on your Apple TV Remote or press the Xbox/PS button on your gamepad.

 iCade gamepads (old iOS gamepads that fake a Bluetooth keyboard) are not supported by Moonlight.